shwina/still-magic/_chapters_en/correct.md

 -   Particularly important when doing repeated analyses
     -   Don't necessarily expect exactly the same result from the second data set
     -   Making tolerances explicit in tests in production tells us when something needs attention
+-   Most of the time we calibrate estimates by checking real data, convincing ourselves it's OK, then re-checking whenever an alarm rings
+    -   If you change things substantially the mean absolute error (which is in units of your original problem) will move noticeably
+-   There are also method-specific checks
+    -   A good metric for k-means clustering is homogeneity score
+    -   0 = every datapoint is a different class
+    -   1 = there is only one class in the cluster
+    -   If the score for a production run differs from the score for an earlier run, human attention is required

 ## Is It Close Enough? {#s:correct-float}